taturou/vue3-typescript-chrome-extension/Readme.md

 Notes: \
 This sample is checked with `node v15.11.0`, `npm v7.7.4`, and `@vue/cli 4.5.12`. \
-This sample does not use any CSS frameworks. \
+This sample does not use any Vue libraries and any CSS frameworks. \
 The chrome-extension manifest version is v2 (MV2).

 ---